-But in the mid-1970s, the concept of the live album wasn’t that old, and so, as the music world began to seek out forms of music that relied heavily on the atmosphere at the moment of its delivery, the live album seemed perfect.
+But in the mid-1970s, the concept of the live album wasn’t that old and most people attended Theater shows in Chicago and places alike.
+And so, as the music world began to seek out forms of music that relied heavily on the atmosphere at the moment of its delivery, the live album seemed perfect.

 Few artists came to life on stage more than Bob Marley.
 When he turned up at the Lyceum in London in June 1975, and someone turned on the mics to lay down Live! (released in December, 1975), not only was reggae born as a landmark pop music genre, but the live album became a tool that could make an artist, not just money.